 COVID-19 testing prior to departure

-Since pandemic-related travel testing requirements and restrictions are fluid, for the most up-to-date information check out New Zealand’s Pre-Departure Testing page on their government’s Managed Isolation and Quarantine page.
+Since pandemic-related travel testing requirements and restrictions are fluid, for the most up-to-date information check out New Zealand’s Pre-Departure Testing page on their government’s Managed Isolation and Quarantine (MIQ) page.

 Two beautiful islands in the middle of the Pacific — Guam and Saipan — are stunning locations for a locums assignment.
 However, Guam and Saipan have also been impacted by the coronavirus and are doing what they can to curb the spread of the virus.
 Here’s what you need to know when planning your assignment to Guam or Saipan.

-Mandatory testing and quarantine
+Mandatory testing and vaccine declarations for Saipan

 Since Guam is a U.S. territory and Saipan is a commonwealth of the U.S., United States citizens don’t require a visa for entry.
 However, there are airline restrictions.